 Join Ron Hipschman at a live webcast where he’ll investigate sound waves, interference, beats, and harmonics.
 What is sound?
 How high a pitch can you hear?
 Can two sounds add up to no sound?
 Explore these questions and more in this resonant presentation.
 What is sound?
 How high a pitch can you hear?
 Can two sounds add up to no sound?
 Explore these questions and more in this resonant presentation.
 Listen as we demonstrate what all those sound jargon words mean.
 If you’ve ever wondered what frequency, wavelength, amplitude and other words of sound mean, we’ll explore them in this demo-packed webcast.

+Musician and comedian Reggie Watts improvises in the Sound Column at the Exploratorium's former home using only his voice and a looping machine.
 Virgin America's Captain Christopher Owens gives us a tour of their high-tech flight simulator used for pilot training and reveals just why simulation is an effective learning tool.
 Join JoAnne Hewett, a theoretical physicist from the SLAC National Accelerator Laboratory, and Maria Spiropulu, a Caltech experimental physicist working at CERN, who came to the Exploratorium to speak with us about the implications of the Higgs discovery.
 With a roll of thin plastic diffraction grating and some "stolen" sunlight, artist and exhibit developer Pete Stephens transformed the interior of the Palace of Fine Arts into a dazzling riot of spectral color.
 As he works to recreate the effect at the new Exploratorium at Pier 15, Stephens recounts the challenges—and the inspiration—of this expansive experiment in light.
-Since 1969, the Exploratorium has set the standard for hands-on, inquiry-based education.
-See how our new Pier 15 home, with its new exhibits and expanded resources, is helping us achieve our mission: to change the way the world learns.